Gofer2x/FE6-In-FE8-Buildfile/GUIDE.md

 EA Configs
 ===============
-The file [FE6InFE8Config.event](FE6InFE8Config.event) contains a few definitions that you can uncomment/comment out to enable and disable various behaviors (not like most of them do anything at the moment though...).
+The file [FE6InFE8Config.event](FE6InFE8Config.event) contains a few definitions that you can uncomment/comment out to enable and disable various behaviors.

 Table Readers
 ===============